 Responsibilities for Communicating Proposal Decisions

-If a proposal is rejected at any step, the chair of the committee that voted to reject the proposal is responsible to communicate this action to the contact person, the department chair and the appropriate college dean(s).
+If a proposal is rejected at any step, the chair of the committee that voted to reject the proposal is responsible for communicating this action to the contact person, the department chair, and the appropriate college dean(s).
 The chair should let these individuals know that there is no process for appeal and may describe why the proposal failed.

-Upon approval of a course, curriculum, or university wide proposal, Faculty Senate will notify the campus of the approval through the COURSEANDCURRIC@listserv.ksu.edu email address.
+Upon approval of a course, curriculum, or university-wide proposal, Faculty Senate will notify the campus of the approval through the official notification system and protocols.
 This list includes Academic Deans, Academic Department Heads, Graduate School Dean (if applicable), Office of Admissions, Office of the Registrar, Institutional Research, and others by request.
 The dean’s office personnel are responsible for notifying members of their college of the approved changes.

-The Office of the Registrar and college offices coordinate incorporating approved course and curriculum proposals into the university catalog.
-The Provost’s office and FS coordinate incorporating approved university wide policies into the K-State Handbook or into other documents.
+The Office of the Registrar and college offices coordinate incorporating approved course and curriculum proposals into applicable university-wide systems and the university catalog.
+The Provost’s office and FS coordinate incorporating approved university-wide policies into the K-State University Handbook or other documents.

-When KBOR approves new programs, degree name changes, or department name changes, the Office of the Registrar will be notified by the Provost Office.
-At this point, the Office of the Registrar will begin to make changes to systems under the Office of the Registrar such as the University Catalog, degree audit, and other affiliated systems or websites that display program information.
-This process typically takes several weeks.
+When KBOR approves new programs, degree name changes, or department name changes, the Office of the Registrar will be notified by the Provost’s Office.
+At this point, the Office of the Registrar will begin to coordinate and align with effective dates to make changes to systems under the authority of the Office of the Registrar, such as the University Catalog, degree audit, and other affiliated systems or websites that display program information.
+This process does not typically happen in the middle of a semester, and changes for an upcoming academic/catalog year occur over the summer months, typically taking several weeks.
 Once the Office of the Registrar has completed this work, they will notify the contact person to inform them that the department/college can begin to market the program.
-At this point, the academic unit can make the necessary changes to their own website information and begin to market the new or changed program.
+At this point, the academic unit can make the necessary changes to its own website information and begin to market the new or changed program.

 Approving University Course & Curriculum

-This section describes the approval processes for course and curriculum proposals.
-The review/approval process for credit and noncredit microcredentials is outlined in Section 11.
+This section describes the approval and routing processes for course and curriculum proposals..
 Proposals begin with an individual academic unit and receive final approval by either FS or KBOR.
-Once approved, K-State’s catalogs are modified to incorporate the approved proposal.
+Refer to the Deadlines as published on the Curriculum Website.

-All proposals can be processed following the standard routing.
-Changes with minimal impact outside of the academic unit may follow an expedited procedure.
-Certain changes to elective lists can follow an elective list update.
+All proposals default to standard routing.
+Changes with limited impact outside of the academic unit may be eligible to follow an expedited procedure.
+Certain changes to the elective lists can follow an elective list update.
 For minor changes, which assist in maintaining an accurate university catalog or other university systems, a systems request update procedure can be followed.

+Please note that there are specific regulations on proposing K-State Core courses.
+Please see the K-State Core Routing section for definitions, as well as routing processes and procedures.

-Course and curriculum changes, additions and removals begin in the responsible academic unit.
+Course and curriculum changes, additions, and removals begin in the responsible academic unit.
 Submitting incomplete or poorly written proposals delays implementation and creates additional work for not only committees and administration, but also the proposing individuals.
-Individuals are encouraged to see Appendix B for best practices in submitting course and curriculum proposals (Appendix B: Best Practices for Successful Course and Curriculum Proposals).
-Steps for all approvals and notifications for curriculum and course changes, for both undergraduate and graduate levels, can be found in Appendix A: Routing Tables for Various Proposals.
+Individuals are encouraged to review the best practices in submitting courses and curriculum proposals.
+Steps for all approvals and notifications for curriculum and course changes, for both undergraduate and graduate levels, can be found below.

 Course and Curriculum Standard Routing